georgeflanagin/gpgdemo/README.md

 the thousands of "users" of our system.
 For maximum ROI, each user's files should be encrypted with a key created specially for that one user.
 1. The private key *for this user's files* is encrypted using a public key that is included with the malware.
 This is no big deal, because public keys are ... well ... *public*.
 But *whose* public key are we talking about?
 In the last step we learn that it is the malware author's public key.
 So Evil Kelly's public key will be used to encrypt Dumb User's private key.
+Now it makes sense.
 1. For each file, a new random AES key is generated.

-1. This random AES key is then encrypted using the public user key.
+This random AES key is then encrypted using Evil Kelly' public key.
 1. To decrypt the files, the user’s private key needs to be decrypted, which requires the malware author's private key.